-The seven different wine AVAs within the Willamette Valley
+The twelve different wine AVAs within the Willamette Valley

 Famous for producing some of the world’s finest Pinot Noirs, the Willamette Valley is also home to an impressive range of white wines as well as a selection of excellent reds.